curl/everything-curl/callback-progress.md

 The progress callback is what gets called regularly and repeatedly for each transfer during the entire lifetime of the transfer.
-The old callback was set with CURLOPT_PROGRESSFUNCTION but the modern and preferred callback is set with CURLOPT_XFERINFOFUNCTION:
+The old callback was set with `CURLOPT_PROGRESSFUNCTION` but the modern and preferred callback is set with `CURLOPT_XFERINFOFUNCTION`:

     curl_easy_setopt(handle, CURLOPT_XFERINFOFUNCTION, xfer_callback);